 Numerous statistics have shown that, on average, women earn less than men, which means they have less money to invest.
 Women are more likely than men to take time from their careers for family responsibilities, which can mean lower overall career earnings.
 Lower income and less time working means lower Social Security income.
-In general, Social Security compromises a greater percentage of the total income for unmarried women 65 and older, in contrast to unmarried elderly men and couples.
+In general, Social Security comprises a greater percentage of the total income for unmarried women 65 and older, in contrast to unmarried elderly men and couples.
 In short, the sooner you create a retirement plan, the more likely you’ll be able to overcome these financial hurdles.

 Think about your future